 A CNC educator will lead a day of lessons including subjects such as geography, reading and arithmetic as students might have experienced in 1870.
 Students will also enjoy recess with period games such as hoops, stilts and graces.

-Field Trips Maple Syrup Grade: 2-5 (PreK-1 see "Sugarbush") When: March Length: 1.5 hrs Max. students: 60 State correlations: Science: 2-LS4-1, 3-LS1-1, 5-PS3-1, MS-LS1-6 Social Studies: 3-G5.0.1, 2; 4-G2.0.1, 2
+Maple Syrup Grade: 2-5 (PreK-1 see "Sugarbush") When: March Length: 1.5 hrs Max. students: 60 State correlations: Science: 2-LS4-1, 3-LS1-1, 5-PS3-1, MS-LS1-6 Social Studies: 3-G5.0.1, 2; 4-G2.0.1, 2

 Come enjoy the first crop harvested in Michigan each year - maple syrup!
 This program begins indoors with a brief puppet show addressing the science behind this exciting spring happening.
 Students then go to the woods to identify and tap a maple tree and visit the sugarhouse to see matter change before their very eyes as the vapor rises and the syrup thickens.
-Native American Uses of Natural Resources Grade: 3-6 When: Sept-May Max. students: 30 Length: 2 or 4 hours\ State correlations: Social Studies: 3-H3.0.5; 3-H3.0.6; 3-G5.0.2: 5-U1.1.3
+Native American Uses of Natural Resources Grade: 3-6 When: Sept-May Length: 2 or 4 hours Max. students: 30 State correlations: Social Studies: 3-H3.0.5; 3-H3.0.6; 3-G5.0.2: 5-U1.1.3

 Come learn how Michigan's Woodland Indians used local natural resources to meet their needs before the arrival of Europeans.
 Students will visit the wigwam, handle rock and bone tools, scrape a hide and use a bow and drill to try to make fire.
-During the 4-hour program, students will also make a small piece of pottery, practice basket-making skills and learn more about the plants Native Americans used. \Please note that the 4-hour program also includes a 30-minute lunch break; total time is 4.5 hours.
-Pelt to Felt: The Great Lakes Fur Trade 👊 Grade: 3-5 When: Sept-May Max. students: 30 Length: 2 hours State correlations:

-Social Studies: 3-H3.0.5, 6; 3-G5.0.1, 2; 5-U1.4.1, 3
+During the 4-hour program, students will also make a small piece of pottery, practice basket-making skills and learn more about the plants Native Americans used.
+Please note that the 4-hour program also includes a 30-minute lunch break: total time is 4.5 hours.
+Pelt to Felt: The Great Lakes Fur Trade When: Sept-May Grade: 3-5 Length: 2 hours Max. students: 30 State correlations: Social Studies: 3-H3.0.5, 6; 3-G5.0.1, 2; 5-U1.4.1, 3

 Students will experience a unique historical time of our region when beaver pelts were the currency of the Great Lakes.
 They will see the fur trade from the perspective of a French Voyageur, as well as a Native American.
 The program culminates with a trade for goods where the students will have to weigh the costs and values of items.
-Plant Classification Grade: 3-5 When: Sept-Oct, May Length: 1.5-2 hours Max. students: 30 State correlations: Science: I-LSI-I, 2-LS4-I, 3-LS3-I
+Plant Classification Grade: 3-5 When: Sept-Oct, May Max. students: 30 Length: 1.5-2 hours State correlations: Science: I-LSI-I, 2-LS4-I, 3-LS3-I Phenomenal Science Unit: Feature Factor (1st grade)

 Life on Earth depends on the amazing variety of plants that we classify into groups using their unique characteristics.
-This program teaches students how to classify plants, the diversity of plant species and how plants are adapted to

-live in their natural environments.
+This program teaches students how to classify plants, the diversity of plant species and how plants are adapted to live in their natural environments.
+Combine with Animal Classification for a full-day experience.
+Plant Cycles in Grade: 2 When: Sept-Oct, mid-April-May Max Students: 60 Length: 2 hours State correlations: Science: 2-LS2-2, 3-LS1-1 Phenomenal Science Unit: Bloom where you're planted (2nd grade)

-Plant Cycles 🚊

-Grade: 2-3 When: Sept-Oct, mid-April-May Length: 2 hours Max. students: 60 State correlations: Science: I-LS3-1, 2-LS2-2, 3-LS1-1